 - Mesothelin-Targeted Immunotoxin LMB-100 in Combination With Tofacitinib in Persons With Previously Treated Pancreatic Adenocarcinoma, Cholangiocarcinoma and Other Mesothelin Expressing Solid Tumors.
 This study is combining LMB-100 with another immunotherapy drug.
 It includes people with bile-duct cancer, pancreatic cancer, and other solid tumors that express mesothelin, including mesothelioma.

 Potential Adverse Events

-Immunotoxin therapy is still very new.
-Therefore, all potential side effects are not yet known.
-However, one potential risk is hepatotoxicity, or liver damage.
+Immunotoxin therapy is still very new; therefore, all potential side effects are not yet known.
+One potential risk is hepatotoxicity, or liver damage.
 Liver function may decline in patients receiving immunotoxin therapy.

-Other recorded side effects include vascular leak syndrome (which causes swelling and edema), pleuritic syndrome (an inflammation of the pleural tissue), and hemolytic uremic syndrome (which can cause anemia and kidney damage).
+Other recorded side effects include vascular leak syndrome (which causes swelling and edema), pleuritic syndrome (inflammation of the pleural tissue), and hemolytic uremic syndrome (which can cause anemia and kidney damage).

 Page Medically Reviewed and Edited by Kyle J. Becker, PharmD, MBA, BCOP